Adult Community Education projects

 No, the application will allow you to identify all regions you are seeking to deliver your project.

-Funding can be sought for varying project durations ranging from a 6 month project up to a tri- annual project that is delivered over three years.
+Funding can be sought for varying project durations ranging from a 6-month project up to a triennial project that is delivered over three years.

-- aged 17 years or over and not enrolled in school
+- aged 17 years or over and not enrolled in school, or

-- early school leavers with or without non-school qualifications
+- early school leavers with or without non-school qualifications, or

-- an Australian resident, or if not an Australian resident, have an eligible visa (please visit the Training Provider Centre's student eligibility tool)
+- an Australian resident, or if not an Australian resident, have an eligible visa (please visit https://www.skills.sa.gov.au/c... ), or

 - participants transitioning from other South Australian Government funded initiatives, or

-- existing employees needing to upskill their foundation skills
+- existing employees needing to upskill their foundation skills, or

 - identifying as Aboriginal, young people under 25 years, mature age (45 years and over), from a culturally and linguistically diverse background, people with disability, women returning to work or women seeking to enter non-traditional occupations.

-The ACE UAN applies to all ACE projects.
+The UAN applies to all ACE project participants.
 Training providers and community-based organisations must be compliant with this contractual obligation.

 Where a participant exits an ACE project prior to the completion of the training, for a reason other than that of a reportable pathway outcome (that is, enrolment in a VET course, a VET course completion, employment or self-employment), and the participant is unable to undertake the exit ACE UAN, it is possible to still report a pathway outcome for the participant.